VictorAlessander/django-manager/README.md

 # Django Manager

-A project proposed by a certain company to battle for a job.
+A project proposed by Menew (formerly MVarandas) a certain company to battle for a job.

-# Update

-Now, this project have study purposes.

-Enjoy!